Bad Newz Kennels: Sentencing

 On November 30, Peace and Phillips were sentenced by Judge Hudson to 18 and 21 months in federal prison respectively.
 The punishments were higher than recommended by federal prosecutors and included three years of supervised probation following their release from prison.
-Taylor is also due to be sentenced on December 10, but, like Peace and Phillips, had agreed to testify against Vick at trial before he also accepted a plea agreement.
+Taylor, like Peace and Phillips, had agreed to testify against Vick at trial before he also accepted a plea agreement.
+He was given a two month sentence in December 2007.

 News media reported that statements regarding the November 30 hearing made it clearer that co-defendant Tony Taylor led Bad Newz Kennels.
 He guided others who were newcomers to the dogfighting underworld, according to arguments presented in U.S. District Court during the sentencing hearings.
 An attorney for Phillips argued before Judge Hudson that Taylor was known as "the dog man" as "an experienced dogfighter and trainer."

 At the time of the November 30 hearings for Peace and Phillips, Vick was being held at Northern Neck Regional Jail in Warsaw, Virginia awaiting sentencing on the federal convictions and his April 2, 2008, trial on the Virginia state charges.

 Vick was sentenced to 23 months in prison on the federal charges on December 10, 2007.
 Tony Taylor, who was the first to plead guilty, received a sentence of 60 days in jail on December 14, 2007, which was within the sentencing guidelines for no more than 6 months in prison.
 Allen, who sold some of the dogs used in the operation, received probation on January 25, 2008.

 Taylor was released from federal prison on March 20, 2008, with 9 days of time off for good behavior.